ymcui/cmrc2019/baseline/README.md

 We provide a simple BERT-based baseline system (PyTorch version) for participants. </br>

 ### Updates
-May 28, 2019 Baseline system and trial results has been updated.
+May 28, 2019 Baseline system and trial results have been updated.
+All participants are encouraged to take a look.

 May 27, 2019 We've discovered an issue in the baseline code and will be updated shortly.
 Thank **@fanyangfanyang** for reporting the issue.